Earthagrawal/Stake/README.md

-# 🎲 STAKE: The Data Prediction Game
+# 🎲 MonStake: The Data Prediction Game

 > **Predict.
 Win.
 Repeat.**
 > A high-speed Web3 prediction market built on the Monad Blockchain.